 There are many ways in which the use of ULTEM could change the way in which industries develop.
 We believe that ULTEM 3D printing has the potential to influence many industries on the long term.
 Its properties and features could result in this material becoming one of the most popular high-performance materials used in Industrial 3D printing.

-The T650P and T850P are built to print high-performance materials such as ULTEM and PEEK.
+The T850P, newly added to the PEEK Series 3D printers, is developed to print high-performance materials such as ULTEM and PEEK.
 Nevertheless if you want to print the more 'regular' filament materials like PLA, ABS and PETG, this is perfectly possible as well.
-Our high temperature printers makes it possible to deal with the required temperatures and it makes the use of ULTEM accessible.
+Our high temperature printers make it possible to deal with the required temperatures and make the use of ULTEM accessible.
 Thanks to the affordability, compared to other 3D printers in this segment, you can reach your return on investment quicker.

 Temperatures up to 450 degrees

 The printhead of Tractus3D printers can reach a temperature of 450 degrees Celsius and the build platform goes up to 150 degrees Celsius.
 A newly developed heated chamber makes sure the temperature inside the T850P is at the required level.
 This ensures a consistent quality of ULTEM 3D printing and minimizes the risk of warping.

 When it comes to competition, there is not a huge amount out there offering a 3D printer like this, especially not at this price.
 Of course you want to compare.
 We would do the same!
 We strive to provide the absolute best Industrial 3D printers to the industries we serve, at affordable prices.